BuildWithLal/openai-essentials/README.md

 #### OpenAI Essentials using Python

 This repo provides a comprehensive guide to mastering OpenAI's powerful models using Python.
-Each topic is covered with detailed **code examples**, a detailed **Medium.com article** and is accompanied by a **YouTube tutorial** for a complete learning experience.
+Each topic is covered with detailed **code examples**

 #### Features:
 * Comprehensive Coverage: From basics to advanced topics in OpenAI.
 * Python Code Examples: Practical and easy-to-follow examples.
-* YouTube Tutorials: Each topic includes a link to a corresponding YouTube video for visual learners.
 * Structured Learning Path: Follow a clear path from beginner to advanced topics.

 #### Topics Covered: